ockam

 lease revoke

-ockam lease revoke --token-id <TOKEN_ID>
+ockam lease revoke [OPTIONS] <TOKEN_ID>

 Revoke a token within the lease token manager